gohsonghan98/gitbookclone/document/function/String/replace/replace.md

 ### Scenario / Use Case

-The user wants to replace some words into a new sentences.</br>
+The user wants to replace some words in a string.</br>

 ### Step